 While the omission of variables from a regression analysis may render the analysis less probative than it otherwise might be, it can hardly be said, absent some other infirmity, that an analysis which accounts for the major factors "must be considered unacceptable as evidence of discrimination."
-Normally, failure to include variables will affect the analysis' probativeness, not its admissibility.
+Normally, failure to include variables will affect the analysis' probativeness, not its admissibility.38

 Generally, courts recognize that the economic tools used in antitrust cases require the exercise of professional judgment often resulting in disagreements between the opposing experts, and that these disagreements typically should be resolved by the trier of fact in the adversarial process and not by the court in a Daubert proceeding.
 In some cases, however, the analysis may be so incomplete as to the "major factors" as to be inadmissible as irrelevant.
-Courts have yet to establish a bright-line test for determining when a regression analysis "so incomplete" as to be irrelevant, but rather have more generally held that the burden is on the opposing party to show that the regression analysis had been properly performed, would have changed the outcome of the analysis.
+Courts have yet to establish a bright-line test for determining when a regression analysis "so incomplete" as to be irrelevant, but rather have more generally held that the burden is on the opposing party to show that the regression omitted material variables or was otherwise misspecified in a way that, if the regression analysis had been properly performed, would have changed the outcome of the analysis.
 Merely identifying variables that the opposing party believes should have been included in the analysis, without showing how the inclusion of these variables would affect the result, is not enough.